ironcore-dev/dpservice/docs/deployment/README.md

 This address must be in the form of a network prefix `/64`, i.e. the last 64 bits of the host address must be zero.
 This way the 64 bit suffix can be used for containers or VMs running on the host.

+Note that the prefix (the first 64 bits) of this address must be fully unique per individual host.
+There must not be any hosts sharing the same `/64` prefix for this `lo` address.

 It is suggested that `<host-prefix>:0000::/65` is used for host itself and `<host-prefix>:8000::/65` is then assigned special role, e.g. `<host-prefix>:f000::/68` for PodIPs, `<host-prefix>:d000::/68` for dpservice, etc.

 Dpservice will generate addresses in the range from `<host-prefix>:d000::` to `<host-prefix>:dfff::`.